barundel/wiki.evilplanet.com/wiki/EvilPlanetWiki_Community_Portal.md

 The above should be made into links to their pages, which I would do myself, if I knew how to make a page, then link it here....

-EDIT: Can't get the Minion Types link to work.
-I just went to it and copied the url, which apparently doesn't work....
+EDIT: Got the link to work now.
+Apparently, you only need one set of brackets, and a space between the URL and the link title.
 Just by guess, seems you make the link first, then click on it to make the page.